Down the MCP Rabbit Hole: Building a Standards Server

 python -m src

-Fair warning: This is very much a work in progress.
+Fair warning: This is a work in progress.
 It works, but "works" is doing some heavy lifting here.

 The Real Talk

 This project taught me something important: The gap between "working prototype" and "production ready" is vast.
 My standards repository was immediately useful.
-This MCP server is technically superior but practically inferior – it's harder to install, easier to break, and solves problems that might not exist.
+This MCP server is technically superior and practically inferior.
+It's harder to install, easier to break, and solves problems that don't exist.
+For lessons on building resilient systems that fail gracefully, I've applied similar architectural patterns to ensure my homelab services remain operational even when individual components break.

 But I learned a ton: